What Causes Breast Cancer - Mammography Guidelines and Prevention

 Some women feel that this is part of a cutting back in funding for breast cancer detection and treatment that may be part the new health care bill being debated in congress.

 I don’t know what politicians are thinking, but I will try to address this concern and suggest steps to deal with it.
-In a sense what causes breast cancer is not lack of screening, but rather a lack of knowledge about prevention.
+What causes breast cancer is not lack of screening, but rather a lack of knowledge about prevention.

 The new proposed mammogram guidelines are based on statistics that show that for every 2,000 women that get mammograms there would be one life saved by this early detection, but 20 false positives that would expose the women to unnecessary cancer treatment such as radiation and or chemotherapy.